Six key areas employers must focus on to make sure employees are paid during these uncertain times

 Payroll Business Solutions offers business continuity services that mean if your payroll manager is unavailable due to sickness, or isn’t able to access your on-site systems, our experts can step in any run your payroll for you.
 To find out more about how we can help you pay your people during uncertain times call 01628 814242 or email email@example.com

-This article was updated on 13 May 2020 to reflect the extension of the furlough scheme.
+This article was updated on 9 July 2020 to reflect the introduction of the Job Retention Bonus Scheme.